Iotic-Labs/iotics-host-lib/builder/iotics/follower_template/{{cookiecutter.follower_dir}}/README.md

 ```

 ### Text based searches for and follows twins
-This search will return twins with matching text in their or their feeds' labels.
-You can see the
+This search will return twins with matching text in their or their feeds' `rdfs:label` or `rdfs:comment` properties.
-publisher adding such a label to the twins it creates in its `_set_twin_meta` method.
-Once found, these twins have their
+You can see the publisher adding such properties to the twins it creates in its `_set_twin_meta` method.
+Once found,
-'random_temperature_feed' subscribed to by the follower, and a callback is set that will fire whenever data is shared to
+these twins have their 'random_temperature_feed' subscribed to by the follower, and a callback is set that will fire
-this feed.
+whenever data is shared to this feed.
 ```python
 def follow_twins(self):
     """Find and follow twins"""